davepinch/pinchy.cc/content/streams/the-world-made-of-dust/the-void-in-the-darkness/3/there-is-no-other-way-but-forward.md

 ---
-title: "There is no oher way but forward."
+title: "There is no other way but forward."
 next: "Which was discovered by accident."
 ---